clearcare/policies/source/sections/09-configuration_management_policy.md

 3. All changes to production systems, network devices, and firewalls are approved by the Cloudticity CTO before they are implemented to assure they comply with business and security requirements.
 4. All changes to production systems are tested before they are implemented in production.
 5. Implementation of approved changes are only performed by authorized personnel.
-6. Tooling to generate an up-to-date inventory of systems, including corresponding architecture diagrams for related products and services, is hosted on GitLab.
+6. Tooling to generate an up-to-date inventory of systems is located in Cloudcheckr.
-   * All systems are categorized as production and utility to differentiate based on criticality.
+   * All systems are labelled using tags to differentiate resources based on criticality.
-   * The Security Officer maintains scripts to generate inventory lists on demand using APIs provided by each cloud provider.
-   * These scripts are used to generate the diagrams and asset lists required by the Risk Assessment phase of Cloudticity's Risk Management procedures ([§4.3.1](#4.3-risk-management-procedures)).
+   * Cloudcheckr is used to generate the inventory lists and asset lists required by the Risk Assessment phase of Cloudticity's Risk Management procedures ([§4.3.1](04-risk_management_policy.md#431-risk-assessment)).
-   * After every use of these scripts, the Security Officer will verify their accuracy by reconciling their output with recent changes to production systems.
-The Security Officer will address any discrepancies immediately with changes to the scripts.
 7. All frontend functionality (developer dashboards and portals) is separated from backend (database and app servers) systems by being deployed on separate servers or containers.
 8. All software and systems are tested using unit tests and end to end tests.
 9. All committed code is reviewed using pull requests to assure software code quality and proactively detect potential security issues in development.
 10. Cloudticity utilizes development and staging environments that mirror production to assure proper function.
-11. Cloudticity also deploys environments locally using Vagrant to assure functionality before moving to staging or production.
+11. Cloudticity also deploys environments locally using the Serverless framework to assure functionality before moving to staging or production.
 12. All formal change requests require unique ID and authentication.
 13. Cloudticity uses the [Security Technical Implementation Guides (STIGs)](http://iase.disa.mil/stigs/) published by the Defense Information Systems Agency as a baseline for hardening systems.
     * Windows-based systems use a baseline Active Directory group policy configuration in conjunction with the Windows Server 2012 STIG.